 Let's consider a public-traded company.
 A primary objective for most publically traded companies is to grow shareholder value.
 In that context, ERM should begin by considering what currently drives shareholder value for the business (e.g., what are the entity's key products, what gives the entity a competitive advantage, what are the unique operations that allow the entity to deliver products and services, etc.).
-These core value drivers might be thought of as the entity's current "crown jewels".
-In addition to thinking about the entity's crown jewels, ERM also begins with an understanding of the organization's plans for growing value through new strategic initiatives outlined in the strategic plan (e.g., launch of a new product, pursuit of the acquisition of a competitor, or expansion of online offerings etc.).
+These might be thought of as the entity's current "crown jewels".
+In addition to thinking about the entity's crown jewels, ERM also begins with an understanding of the organization's plans for growing value through new strategic initiatives outlined in the strategic plan (e.g., entry into new geographic markets, launch of a new product, or the acquisition of a competitor, etc.).
+You might find our thought paper, Integration of ERM with Strategy, helpful given it contains three case study illustrations of how organizations have successfully integrated their ERM efforts with their value creating initiatives.

 With this rich understanding of the current and future drivers of value for the enterprise, management is now in a position to move through the ERM process by next having management focus on identifying risks that might impact the continued success of each of the key value drivers.
 How might risks emerge that impact a "crown jewel" or how might risks emerge that impede the successful launch of a new strategic initiative?
 Using this strategic lens as the foundation for identifying risks helps keep management's ERM focus on risks that are most important to the short-term and long-term viability of the enterprise.
-This is illustrated by Figure 5.